 — the Sydney launch will be at the Better Read Than Dead bookshop, 226 King Street, Newtown on Thursday 9th October at 6 for 6.30pm – launched by the wonderful Angelo Loukakis (author and Executive Director of the Australian Society of Authors) with Claudia Taranto, from ABC Radio National’s 360 as contributing MC.

 –Melbourne launch will be at Brunswick Bound bookshop, 361 Sydney Road, Brunswick on Thursday 23rd October – 6 for 6.30pm.
-Launcher yet to be arranged.
+Launched by Philippa Hawker, film and arts writer for the Age, and contributing MC is Terri-ann White, UWAP’s Publishing Director, all the way from Perth.

 Huge thanks to everyone involved in getting this book out — all at UWAP and especially Terri-ann White.
 I feel very fortunate that my book found such a good home.